PaulRosset/previs/README.md

 - `$> go get -v github.com/PaulRosset/previs`

+Then make sure that your env variable $PATH contain the path where the go binary live.

 ### How to use Previs

 Previs is simple to use, he is using the travis configuration (`.travis.yml`) to configure and provide you everythings: